-The system is based on the Multi-Level Segmentation algorithm (MLS) [3] which was originally developed by J.R.
-Glass and V.W.
-Zue [3-4].
+The system is based on the Multi-Level Segmentation theory[3].
 Speech is considered as a temporal sequence of quasi-stationary acoustic segments, and the points within such segments are more similar to each other than to the points in adjacent segments.
 Following this viewpoint, the segmentation problem can be simply reduced to a local clustering problem where the decision to be taken regards the similarity of any particular frame with the signal immediately preceding or following it.
 Using only relative measures of acoustic similarity, this technique should be quite independent of the speaker, vocabulary, and background noise.

-A joint Synchrony/Mean-Rate (S/M-R) model of Auditory Speech Processing (ASP), proposed by S. Seneff [5], providing an adequate and efficient basis for phonetic segmentation and labelling, is used as preprocessing module, and in particular, both Envelope and Synchrony Detector parameters are simultaneously considered.
-Other pre-processing schemes, such as FFT, Cepstrum, or LPC based spectrogram, are supported by SLAM, but Auditory Models (AM) techniques are strongly suggested.
-Advantages of using Auditory Model (AM) techniques Vs classical "short-term" analysis approaches for automatic speech segmentation have been shown in literature, especially in adverse conditions [6].
+The implemented segmentation algorithm was originally developed by J.R.
+Glass and V.W.
+Zue [3-4] and is called Multi Level Segmentation (MLS) algorithm.
+A joint Synchrony/Mean-Rate (S/M-R) model of Auditory Speech Processing (ASP), proposed by S. Seneff [5], providing an adequate and efficient basis for phonetic segmentation and labelling, is used as pre-processing module, and in particular, both Envelope and Synchrony Detector parameters are simultaneously considered.
+Advantages of using Auditory Models (AM) Vs classical "short-term" analysis approaches for automatic speech segmentation have been shown in literature, especially in adverse conditions [6].
+For each target frame, within its left and right window of $\Delta$ frames length ( $\Delta$ can be set to different values), an average value for each analysis vector component is computed.
+Depending on an Euclidean-based similarity measure, forward and backward distances between the current frame and the right and left window are calculated and a decision is taken in associating the current frame to its immediate past or to its immediate future.
+Various strategies can be adopted in defining forward and backward distances allowing the possibility of adapting the sensitivity of the association to the local environment [4].
+After all frames have been analysed various adjacent regions are created.
+These initial 'seed regions' constitute the basis for the following 'hierarchical structuring' segmentation procedure (see Table 1) suggested by the fact that the speech signal is characterised by short events that are often quite distinct from their local environment.

-1 The following are trademarks of their respective companies: Intel 386/486 (Intel Corp.)
-Microsoft, DOS, Windows 3.1, MS SDK, MS C++ , MDI (Microsoft Corp.), PC-AT, VGA (IBM Corp.), Oros (Oros Inc.).
+&lt;sup>1 The following are trademarks of their respective companies: Intel 386/486 (Intel Corp.)
+Microsoft, DOS,

+Windows 3.1, MS SDK, MS C++ , MDI (Microsoft Corp.), PC-AT, VGA (IBM Corp.), Oros (Oros Inc.).